 The reason I’m suggesting using this feature is that one of the numbering formats provided by PowerPoint is that of the Roman Numerals!

 There are multiple ways in which we can access the Bullets & Numbering in PowerPoint.
-Let’s look at each of the methods starting with the “Home” Tab.
+Let’s look at each of the methods starting with the “Home” Tab in PowerPoint.

 The steps involved for this method are mentioned below –